datastructures-js/queue/README.md

 ```

 ### enqueue (push)
-adds an element at the back of the queue.
+adds an element to the back of the queue.

 ```js
 queue.enqueue(10).enqueue(20); // or queue.push(123)